HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - Anything else
   - Append the current input character to the current attribute's name.

-When the user agent leaves the attribute name state (and before emitting the tag token, if appropriate), the complete attribute's name must be compared to the other attributes on the same token; if there is already an attribute on the token with the exact same name, then this is a duplicate-attribute parse error and the new attribute must be removed from the token.
+When the parser leaves the attribute name state (and before emitting the tag token, if appropriate), the complete attribute's name must be compared to the other attributes on the same token; if there is already an attribute on the token with the exact same name, then this is a duplicate-attribute parse error and the new attribute must be removed from the token.

-_NOTE_
+__NOTE__
 If an attribute is so removed from a token, it, and the value that gets associated with it, if any, are never subsequently used by the parser, and are therefore effectively discarded.
 Removing the attribute in this way does not change its status as the "current attribute" for the purposes of the tokenizer, however.

 ##### 3.2.5.32) Special attribute operator in attribute name state